-Children will come into the school building at 8.45am.
-They should not be on the playground before this time.
+Children will come into the school building from 8.40am.
+They should be accompanied by a parent or family member on the playground before this time.

-Children will be in the homebase ready to begin the day's work, at 8.50am each day.
+Children will be in the homebase ready to begin the day's work, by 8.45am each day.

-Children will line up quietly when asked to or when preparing to move around the school building for assembly, PE, Music etc. They will move in pairs, without talking, remembering that others may still be working, and will show consideration for others by holding doors and stepping back to let others pass, where appropriate.
+Children will line up quietly when asked to or when preparing to move around the school building.
+They will move in pairs, without talking, remembering that others may still be working, and will show consideration for others by holding doors and stepping back to let others pass, where appropriate.